Finding Acceptance in Yourself

 "One extra thing I would say just be patient.
 Being a zoo is awesome, and having more friends in the community is great.
 But a lot of people really struggle with learning they're a zoo.
 A lot of people really hate themselves over it deep down in their soul.
 That's not something you're going to fix by just saying the right words one time and then leaving them be.
 Give them space, and the room they need to breathe.
 Don't try and push them into anything.
 You can help guide them when they have questions, or are ready to take another step, but anything more than that and you can very easily end up scaring them off or making them hate themselves more."

-Whether you're a person questioning their identity or a well established zoo, there are actions you can take in order to either learn about yourself, or guide them through it.
+Wether you're a person questioning their identity or a well established zoo, there are actions you can take in order to either learn about yourself, or guide them through it.
 In the end, only you know what label you want to be identified with.
 Nobody has any right to force you into any of it.
-It is important to remind you though, that one should not be shameful of bearing any label as sweet as zoo, nor should you feel like you have to stay away from the communities around it.
-Reach out, eventually make friends, and you'll see that no matter whatever you can read online, you are valid.
+It is important to remind you though, that one should not be shameful of bearing any label, away from the communities around it.
+Reach out, eventually make friends, and you'll see that whatever you can read online, you are valid.

 Article written by Tuvik (July 2024)